Court system of Canada: Symbols

-Canadian courts derive their authority from the monarch.
-Consequently, the judicial system in Canada is formally known as "the King on the Bench".
-As a result, important symbols in a courtroom include the picture of the Canadian monarch and their heraldic Arms, although not all courtrooms display these symbols.
+Historically, the Crown was said to be the source of justice, with the king personally dispensing justice, a concept that survives in the phrase "the King on the Bench".
+As a result, in some courtrooms there may be symbols of the Crown, such as a picture of the monarch or the royal Arms of Canada, while some courtrooms may display the provincial arms or a dedicated judicial arms.
+In the British Columbia courts as well as in the Supreme Court of Newfoundland and Labrador and some courts in Ontario, the Royal coat of arms of the United Kingdom is displayed for reasons of tradition.
 Many courts display Canadian and provincial flags.
-In the British Columbia courts as well as in the Supreme Court of Newfoundland and Labrador, the Royal coat of arms of the United Kingdom is displayed for reasons of tradition.

 Dress

-In superior courts, lawyers wear black robes and white neck tabs, like barristers in the United Kingdom, but they do not wear wigs.
+In superior courts, lawyers wear black robes, black waistcoats, and white neck tabs, like barristers in the United Kingdom, but they do not wear wigs.
 Business attire is appropriate when appearing before judges of superior courts sitting in chambers and before judges of provincial or territorial courts or justices of the peace.

-Judges dress in barrister's robes similar to the lawyers'.
+Judges dress in robes similar to the robes of barristers.
 Judges of some courts adorn their robes with coloured sashes.
 For example, Federal Court Judges' robes are adorned with a gold sash, and Tax Court of Canada Judges' robes with a purple sash.